mpr1255/handy_command_line_scripts/README.md

 curl http://news.sohu.com/20170301/n482044089.shtml http://news.sohu.com/20161222/n476586079.shtml -O - -- >> curl_output.txt

-# cut crop delete pages from a pdf
+# delete pages from a pdf
 pdftk "input.pdf" cat 2-end output "input1.pdf"

+# combine a pdf together
+go to a folder where the pdf is and make sure ls displays it in order you want combined. then pdftk `ls *.pdf` cat output merged.pdf